-We offer complimentary strategy sessions to meet your needs.
+We offer effective strategy sessions to meet your needs.
 Schedule your strategy session with lawyer Ronald L. Bell by calling us at 847-495-6000.
 You can also fill out our online contact form.
 Offsite, evening and weekend times are available.

 Payment plans and credit cards are accepted.